 Working with SPBD on this project was a truly unique experience and something we’ll never forget.
 With a collective interest in impact investing and economic development, this project allowed us to observe first-hand how organizations like SPBD are positively affecting lives in emerging economies.
 In addition, this project gave us the opportunity to apply the skills and analytical tools that we have developed as MBA students to make recommendations that will hopefully help thousands of women in poor, rural villages in the South Pacific to start, grow, and maintain sustainable, income-generating businesses and micro-enterprises.
 Ultimately, this project was one of the most challenging endeavors we undertook during our two years as MBA students, and certainly the most rewarding.

-Our volunteer consulting work with SPBD proved to be one of the most rewarding and memorable experiences of my MBA.
-I had read and learned about microfinance before, but I didn't really appreciate its impact until I witnessed it through SPBD in Tonga.
-The goal of our project was to evaluate the options to expand micro insurance in Tonga.
-In the process, we not only learned about microinsurance, but we immersed ourselves in the culture, people, and businesses in Tonga.
 By doing so, we were able to understand the important role SPBD plays in the lives of Tongans.
 It was striking to see how happy the village women were to see SPBD.
 Many of them opened up to us about the importance of SPBD in their lives and how much they and their villages had improved since they were able to take out SPBD loans.
 Our experience allowed us to analyze and advise actionable recommendations which we hope will continue to improve the poverty situation in Tonga.

 In the winter of 2011, four of my fellow classmates at Columbia Business School and I worked with SPBD to conduct an assessment of customer borrowing needs and SPBD’s current product offering in Tonga.
 We were tasked with determining whether there was demand amongst existing and prospective customers for SPBD to expand into new product areas such as loans structured specifically for special events like weddings, or more complex “low and grow” products to enable mature customers access to higher loan amounts proportionate to their demonstration of responsible borrowing behavior.